 We have exhausted the resources of our planet, and gaps between races, genders, classes and religions continue to exist and even grow.
 At the same time, we are developing new technologies, means of communication, transport and forms of producing energy and food.
 Our (urban) environments are complex, manmade systems, bringing out the best and worst of human beings.
 EBP focused on finding sustainable and local solutions for our global urban problems through the arts and design.

 In how far do culture and creativity contribute to your project’s innovative and inclusive character?

 EBP was based on the belief that art has the power to enrich our society, to make it a more inspiring and better place to live, with a stronger economy.
 We have established numerous new connections and collaboration between makers and creatives.
 With over 1,000 projects and programs, we have shown indisputably that culture can add something in this time and create an interaction between Europe as a political union and as a society.

 Please describe the transformative potentials of your project and explain its innovative character.

-Empower Parents is nominated for this year's NICE Award.
+Europe by People is nominated for this year's NICE Award.
 All shortlisted projects can be seen here.